johnstonskj/rust-asdi/README.md

 **Version 0.2.5**

 * The focus is largely on documentation, both rustdoc and mdbook.
+* Book now contains much better concrete documentation and UML for most major model areas.
 * Some API changes as the documentation uncovered inconsistencies.
+* Significant changes in the visitor and writer areas.

 **Version 0.2.4**